Los Angeles Almanac Logo

 Historical marker sign on Gage Avenue for the Gage Mansion.
 Los Angeles Almanac Photo.

-The oldest remaining house in Los Angeles is the Avila Adobe located on Olvera Street (built 1818).
+The oldest remaining house in Los Angeles is the Avila Adobe, located on Olvera Street (built in 1818).
 It is not, however, the oldest remaining house in Los Angeles County.
-Shane Kimbler, a Bell Gardens history enthusiast, wrote to point out that early colonist Francisco Salvador Lugo and son Antonio María Lugo began construction in 1795 on what is now known as Casa de Rancho San Antonio or the Henry Gage Mansion.
+Shane Kimbler, a Bell Gardens history enthusiast, wrote to point out that early Spanish colonist Francisco Salvador Lugo and son Antonio María Lugo began construction in 1795 on what is now known as Casa de Rancho San Antonio or the Henry Gage Mansion.
 The house is located at 7000 East Gage Avenue in Bell Gardens.
 It was built to qualify the younger Lugo, a former Spanish colonial soldier, for a land grant from the Spanish crown.
 In 1810, Antonio María Lugo completed the house and received the grant, naming his new grant Rancho San Antonio.
 The ranch eventually grew to encompass 29,513 acres, including what are now the cities of Bell Gardens, Commerce, and parts of Bell, Cudahy, Lynwood, Montebello, South Gate, Vernon and East Los Angeles.
-When California became part of the U.S. in 1850, Lugo, as did all recipients of Spanish/Mexican land grants, began losing portions of his land to the growing population of Yankee newcomers.
+After California became part of the U.S. in 1850, Lugo, as did all other recipients of Spanish/Mexican land grants, began losing portions of his land to the growing population of Yankee newcomers.
 The ranch adobe, however, continued to be owned and used by the Lugo family.

 Antonio María Lugo